samvasko/mblag/README.md

 To transform this seed into something nice, you will have to make your own CSS, Html and maybe touch some Ruby.

 _If you make something nice of this please send me a link, I would very much like to see it_

+## What?

+__ You need to install gem: redcarpet __

+Afterwards just run the script and magnificent demo will be shown